A Witch's Tale: Development

 After releasing Disgaea and Puchi Puchi Virus for the Nintendo DS, NIS America announced in the summer of 2008 they would also remake Rhapsody: A Musical Adventure and release a new game, A Witch's Tale, in October 2008.
 Nintendo Power described the game as an "action-RPG with a The Nightmare Before Christmas-esque art style" in their August 2008 issue, before they had a chance to play it.
 A Witch's Tale was developed by Hit Maker, known for Blade Dancer: Lineage of Light and Dragoneer's Aria and is their first Nintendo DS game.
-According to Haru Akenaga, the President of NIS America, A Witch's Tale is targeting a North American audience.
+According to Haru Akenaga, the President of NIS America, A Witch's Tale targeted a North American audience.
+The game was initially planned for a Q4 2008 release, but was pushed back to 2009.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 Reviewers typically praised the game's story line while criticizing the game's battle system as "slow" and "lackluster".
 IGN commented that "for a game that starts off so strongly with its excellent theme, characters, visuals and audio, it just completely falls off in the critical category of actual gameplay" and that "getting to see and interact with any of the interesting elements means slogging through a whole lot of sluggish battles that really feel like the Plan B option we know they were."
 RPGamer gave it a mixed review, a month before it was released Stateside.
 In Japan, Famitsu gave it a score of 25 out of 40.